 Indian Henrys Hunting Ground Trail to Mirror Lakes is a 12.1 mile out and back trail located near Longmire, Washington that features a great forest setting and is rated as difficult.
-The trail is primarily used for hiking and is accessible from July until September.
+The trail is primarily used for hiking and is best used from July until September.

 The book, "Hiking Mount Rainier National Park," by Heidi Schneider and Mary Skjelse is a great resource for many hikes in Mount Rainier National Park.
 Another great resource for this specific site can be found here: http://www.nps.gov/mora/planyourvisit/indian-henrys-kautz.htm.